vicyuen/code1_week5/README.md

-this is sketch 1 repo for week 5 code homework
+this is sketch 1-5 repos for week 5 code homework